ecdg/math-scores-prediction/README.md

 # math-scores-prediction
-Predicting math scores by the drug concentration in the tissue
+Predicting math scores by the concentration of LSD-25 in the tissue using linear regression

+* A project from Philipp Muellauer and Dr. Angela Yu's DS and ML course.